DiegoMartinezGlez/RaspberryWorkshop/README.md

 Set a static IP for your raspberry device, using Raspbian or any other linux distribution [LINK](https://github.com/DiegoMartinezGlez/RaspberryWorkshop/tree/master/static_ip_setup)

-### Picamera Setup:
+### Picamera:
 How to connect, setup and test picamera.
-Test with python script.
+Handle picamera with Python.
 [LINK](https://github.com/DiegoMartinezGlez/RaspberryWorkshop/tree/master/picamera)

 ### Share Folder: